 The student maintenance loan is means tested.
 This means the amount you can borrow to support your living costs will depend on your individual circumstances (your household income, whether or not you will live at home while studying and whether or not you live in London).
 The day to day support for living costs is significantly higher for most students under the main student funding system than it was in the past for students receiving an NHS Bursary.
 Details of these loans are available on the Government’s student support website.

 Students with children can claim a £1,000 Child Dependants Allowance from the NHS Business Services Authority as well as non-repayable support through the mainstream student funding system to help support childcare costs.
-Anon-repayable parents learning allowance is also available.
+A non-repayable parents learning allowance is also available.
+Students with children are expected to be eligible for an additional £1,000 towards childcare from September 2020.

 Students on healthcare courses spend a great deal of time on clinical placements away from the university.
 In some cases, this means that students need to travel longer distances than usual or even stay away from home for a period of time.
 Students on these courses are eligible for reimbursement of additional travel and accommodation costs over normal daily travel costs.
 This support is part of the Learning Support Fund administered through the NHS Business Services Authority.